Complete lattice: Galois connections and adjoints

 where f is called the lower adjoint and g is called the upper adjoint.
-By the adjoint functor theorem, a monotone map between any pair of preorders preserves all joins if and only if it is a lower adjoint and preserves all meets if and only if it is an upper adjoint.
+By the adjoint functor theorem, a monotone map between any pair of complete lattices preserves all joins if and only if it is a lower adjoint and preserves all meets if and only if it is an upper adjoint.

 As such, each join-preserving morphism determines a unique upper adjoint in the inverse direction that preserves all meets.
 Hence, considering complete lattices with complete semilattice morphisms (of either type, join-preserving or meet-preserving) boils down to considering Galois connections as one's lattice morphisms.
 This also yields the insight that three classes of morphisms discussed above basically describe just two different categories of complete lattices: one with complete homomorphisms and one with Galois connections that captures both the meet-preserving functions (upper adjoints) and their dual join-preserving mappings (lower adjoints).

 A particularly important class of special cases arises between lattices of subsets of X and Y, i.e., the power sets $P(X)$ and $P(Y)$, given a function $f$ from X to Y. In these cases, the direct image and inverse image maps induced by $f$ between the power sets are upper and lower adjoints to each other, respectively.